ckim2135/Phyto_Garden_Guide/README.md

 The end product is Phyto-Garden Guide, an interactive dashboard I truly hope is useful and inspiring to potential Phyto-Gardeners everywhere.

 ## Acknowledgements

 First and foremost, I would like to thank Mars and Ranch, my loyal greyhounds and full time supervisors.
 I truly couldn't have done it without their very close, very thorough supervision.

+I would also like to thank the NSS instructors and volunteers, as well as my classmates, for sharing their knowledge and their time.

+And with a heart full of gratitude, I thank my nature-loving friends, neighbors and family members, who have taught me to slow down and smell the bee balm.